lewismj/inky/README.md

 The algorithm for evaluating expressions is simple,

 1. If we have a primitive type it evaluates as itself, i.e. 4 evaluates to 4.
+	Quoted expressions also just evaluate to themselves, the `eval` built-in is used to evaluate the quoted expression.
+It simply flips its type kind to S-Expression.

 2. Given an S-Expression:
 	1. Loop over all the sub-expressions and reduced them if we can.